Overview of our Federal Copyright Infringement & Software Law Practice Area

 Does it violate Federal Copyright laws to use Dubsmash?

 Bonus materials: Click on the picture above to hear Attorney Steve discuss “Dubsmash” Legalities.
 Many copyright scholars believe using the application is protected under federal copyright “fair use” laws, or protected by the first amendment or parody.
 What do you think?
-Click on the Red “V” on the video to SUBSCRIBE to our Business and Real estate law Youtube channel!
-We are approaching nearly 1,300 subscribers and moving fast!
+Click on the Red “V” on the video to SUBSCRIBE to our IP & Entertainment Law Youtube channel!
+We are approaching nearly 15,000 subscribers and moving fast!
 Know more than your friends!

 We can help Plaintiffs and Defendants in Third Party Liability Claims for Copyright Infringement